-A key moment was the financial includevelopment of a fintech industry plays sion act in 2014, which mandated companies to pay wages directly into bank sion.
-But it does not automatically give accounts, and ordered the state to pay out pensions in the same way.
-The result was a surge in payments innovation that led to companies like Pagazna, and growth in bank account penetration.
+A key moment was the financial inclusion act in 2014, which mandated comaccounts, and ordered the state to pay out pensions in the same way.
+The result was a surge in payments innovation that led to companies like Pagazna, and arowth in bank account penetration.

-As a report authored by Angela Lyons from the University of Illinois based on the Global Fintech Index shows, the development of a fintech industry plays a key role in spreading financial inclusion.
+As a report authored by Angela Lyons from the University of Illinois based on the Global Fintech Index shows, the development of a fintech industry plays a key role in spreading financial inclupanies to pay wages directly into bank sion.
 But it does not automatically give individuals the resources to save money into their new digital wallets or bank accounts.
 That requires much more economic development and capacity building.

 Here the Uruguayan government has also been active.
 The country was the first to adopt the one laptop per child program in 2007, for example.
-As a result, Olivera says:
+As a result, Olivera saus: